Rajgir: Sports

-Nalanda International Cricket Stadium is a proposed cricket stadium in the city.
+Rajgir International Cricket Stadium is a under construction cricket stadium in the city.
+It is located within Rajgir Sports Complex.
 In 2013, it was announced by the Chief Minister of Bihar Nitish Kumar that an international cricket stadium will be constructed at Rajgir in Bihar's Nalanda district.

 Nalanda University

 Nalanda University, a modern university that is based on the famous university and Buddhist monastery of ancient India, has been established with its campus in Rajgir.
 It began its first academic session on 1 September 2014.